Environmental protection

-Environmental protection, or environment protection, refers to the taking of measures to protecting the natural environment, prevent pollution and maintain ecological balance.
+Environmental protection, or environment protection, refers to the taking of measures to protect the natural environment, prevent pollution and maintain ecological balance.
 Action may be taken by individuals, advocacy groups and governments.
 Objectives include the conservation of the existing natural environment and natural resources and, when possible, repair of damage and reversal of harmful trends.

 Due to the pressures of overconsumption, population growth and technology, the biophysical environment is being degraded, sometimes permanently.
 This has been recognized, and governments have begun placing restraints on activities that cause environmental degradation.
 Since the 1960s, environmental movements have created more awareness of the multiple environmental problems.
 There is disagreement on the extent of the environmental impact of human activity, so protection measures are occasionally debated.

 Approaches

 Voluntary agreements

 In industrial countries, voluntary environmental agreements often provide a platform for companies to be recognized for moving beyond the minimum regulatory standards and thus support the development of the best environmental practice.
 For instance, in India, Environment Improvement Trust (EIT) has been working for environmental and forest protection since 1998.
-In developing countries, such as Latin America, these agreements are more commonly used to remedy significant levels of non-compliance with mandatory regulation.
+In developing countries, such as those in Latin America, these agreements are more commonly used to remedy significant levels of non-compliance with mandatory regulation.